 Labor Rates and EMERGENCY Arcade Game Repair Service See how other local shops compare

-Pinbal Machines and Video Games are serviced and refurbished at the same hourly labor rates.
+Pinbal Machines and Video Games are serviced and refurbished at the same hourly labor rate.

-per hour with a one hour labor minimum - $22.50
+per hour with an one hour labor minimum. $22.50

 In Shop Only Rates (Rates Pinball Medic charges if the game is dropped off at our Austin repair shop, no field service fee required for in shop repairs) In Shop repair labor rate is $90/hr. for both video and pinball arcade games.

-- One Hour Minimum.
+(Inside service area, $260 outside of service area.) - All minium rates include the first hour of labor.
 Side artwork, monitor capacitor kits and other major parts are not included and will not be done as part of a CODE BLUE

 are what usually require Code Blue

 service.
 Emergency Repair may not be available every day of the week and at all times of the day.
-Our shop is usually full and we need to keep working on game refurbishments.
+Our shop is usually full and we need to keep working on arcade game repair and refurbishments.
 'CODE BLUE' EMERGENCY COIN-OP PINBALL, ARCADE OR AMUSEMENT GAME REPAIR

 Your game is put ahead of all other field service calls.
 Additional Fees and increased Labor Rates apply for this Special Service.